rasta-mouse/OST-C2-Spec/README.md

 ### Child Tasks

 Tasks for child implants are wrapped in one or more [[LINK-PASS-THRU](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#link-pass-thru)] messages.
-These will be encrypted with the parent implant’s session key.
-Upon receipt, an implant MUST decrypt the message and forward the wrapped data to the child implant ID indicated by the child-id field.
+These will be encrypted with the parent's session key.
+Upon receipt, the parent MUST decrypt the message and forward the wrapped data to the child implant indicated by the `child-id` field.

-The wrapped data may be the task itself or another LINK-PASS-THRU if the child is another level down the chain.
+The wrapped data may be the task itself or another `LINK-PASS-THRU` if the child is another level down the chain.

 # Message Definitions

-## Optional Integer Fields

-Some languages do not distinguish between an omitted integer value and a transmitted value of zero.
-For consistency, implementations SHOULD treat omitted values as having been transmitted with a value of zero.

 ## Timestamp Fields

-Timestamps are unsigned 64-bit integers which represents the UNIX epoch (the number of seconds that have elapsed since 1 January 1970).
+All `Timestamp` fields are transmitted as unsigned 64-bit integers (UInt64) that represent the UNIX epoch (the number of seconds that have elapsed since 1 January 1970).

+## Optional Fields

+Some languages do not distinguish between an omitted value and a transmitted value of zero.
+For consistency, implementions MUST prepend OPTIONAL fields with a `1` or `0` byte (i.e. `TRUE` or `FALSE`) to indicate whether the value is present or not.

+## Length-Prefixed Fields

+It's not always possible to know when one field ends and another begins when reading data from a binary stream.
+This specification mandates the use of prefixing a length value to the start of these fields so that implementations know how many bytes that field contains.
+The following data types MUST be length-prefixed:

+- String (MAY also be null-terminated, but not required)
+- Sequence of X where the length is not statically defined
+- IPV4-ADDRESS
+- IPV6-ADDRESS

 ## Extending the Specification